History of feminism: Feminist writing

-Germaine Greer's The Female Eunuch, Sheila Rowbotham's Women's Liberation and the New Politics, and Juliet Mitchell's Woman's Estate represent the English perspective.
+Germaine Greer's The Female Eunuch, Sheila Rowbotham's Women's Liberation and the New Politics, and Juliet Mitchell's Woman's Estate are more representative of the English perspective.
 Mitchell argued that the movement should be seen as an international phenomenon with different manifestations based on local culture.
 British women drew on left-wing politics and organized small local discussion groups, partly through the London Women's Liberation Workshop and its publications, Shrew and the LWLW Newsletter.
 Although there were marches, the focus was on consciousness-raising, or political activism intended to bring a cause or condition to a wider audience.
-Kathie Sarachild of Redstockings described its function as such that women would "find what they thought was an individual dilemma is social predicament".
+Mitchell described women coming into the movement to "find what they thought was an individual dilemma is a social predicament".

 US women's writing included works such as Susan Brownmiller's 1975 Against Our Will, which introduced an explicit agenda against male violence, specifically male sexual violence, in a treatise on rape.
 Her work has been referred to as "groundbreaking" due to its framing of rape as a social problem; it also had a fair number of critics, primarily from feminists of color, who took issue with Brownmiller's approach to race.
 Brownmiller's other major book, In Our Time (2000), is a history of women's liberation.

-In Academic circles, feminist theology was a growing interest.
+In academic circles, feminist theology was a growing interest.
 Phyllis Trible wrote extensively throughout the 1970s to critique biblical interpretation of the time, using a type of critique known as Rhetorical criticism.
 Trible's analysis of biblical text seeks to explain that the bible itself is not sexist, but that it is centuries of sexism in societies that have produced this narrative.